sustained/nuxt-dynamic-markdown/README.md

 ##### Mixins and helpers (entity)

-For now it is required that you, at a minimum, import the `asyncData` helper and use it.
+For now it is **required** that you, at a minimum, import the `asyncData` helper and pass it to your component.

-The `getMeta` and `setHead` mixins are not required to be used however if you do they will take care of setting `<meta>` tags for you based on YAML front matter.
+The `getMeta` and `setHead` mixins on the other hand are *not required* to be used.

 ##### A note on boilerplate

 Ideally none of this boilerplate would be necessary but for the time being it is, unfortunately.

-I intend to look into ways to reduce and or remove it.
+I intend to look into ways to reduce and/or remove it.

 #### The project listing page

-The second file will be called `index.vue`:
+The second file will be called `index.vue` and will list all projects:

 ```html
 <template>